-Last week, subscribers to my newsletter learned about my 16 year addiction to the news.
-(You can read it here).
+Recently, I wrote about my 16 year addiction to the news (you can read about it here).

 © copyright HeyAmyLou 2017 – All rights reserved

 cross posted to Irish Yoga Chick